Webinar Details

 Establishing a Common Language and Building a Business Case

-Establishing common terms and definitions is important to avoid quality issues before selecting a Common Data Environment (CDE).
-The six friends classification (why, who, what, when, where and how) can be used to define a business definition.
-For instance, a learner refers to a person or group who seeks to enhance their professional capability by engaging in learning resources.
-Defining what a CDE means requires time and agreement from multiple stakeholders.
 By analysing the people in an organisation, the transition from regular employees to data managers and, eventually, data provocateurs or champions can be determined.
 The growth path for data management entails moving from regular employees to data managers to data champions.
 The DQ superhero team includes a data entrepreneur, a data steward, and other team members.
 When making decisions in the business case, it is important to consider and work through various factors.

 Understanding Business Case and Data Quality Dimensions

 The topic of the business case is intricate and not specific to any data quality area.
 When it comes to Master Level questions, this is an area that is often emphasised.
 During a discussion, one participant inquired if anyone had created a business case for data quality.
 Henry clarifies that they utilised the 1-10 theory to represent the business case visually and focused on analysing the benefits and costs.
-The 110-100 theory aids in incorporating data, and tools like Information Steward can exhibit values on the dataset.
-This section mainly highlights the justification for improvement, cost analysis, and benefits.
-The DMBOK recognises that no single definition of dimensions exists, and different thought leaders have diverse perspectives.
-This statement alludes to Dan Myers' idea of conformed dimensions.

 Different Perspectives on Data Quality Dimensions

-When evaluating data quality, it is important to consider completeness on both a column level and about interdependent fields in a table.
-The act of populating tables and schemas is crucial for achieving completeness in data.
+When evaluating data quality, it is important to consider completeness on both a column level and across interdependent fields in a table.
+The process of populating tables and schemas is crucial to achieving data completeness.
+Frameworks for assessing data quality, such as Strong Wang’s, categorise dimensions into intrinsic factors like data accuracy, objectivity, believability, and reputation, as well as textual, symbolic, and accessibility dimensions.

-Frameworks for assessing data quality, such as Strong Wang's, categorize dimensions into intrinsic factors like data accuracy, objectivity, believability, and reputation, as well as textual, symbolic, and accessibility dimensions.
-Tom Redmond takes a different approach, categorising dimensions into data model, data value, and data representation.
+Howard notes that Tom Redmond takes a different approach, categorising dimensions into data model, data value, and data representation.
 Meanwhile, Larry English discusses both inherent and pragmatic dimensions of data quality.
 Dami UK provides definitions for these dimensions, but it is important to note that there are multiple dimensions to consider.
+When evaluating data quality, several key factors include having enough data, ensuring accuracy, consistency, and integrity, and ensuring timeliness.

 Importance of Dimensions in Data Quality

-Businesses can select the important elements for their current needs using a set of Dimensions.
+Businesses can select the key elements that meet their current needs using a set of Dimensions.
 According to Dan Myers, data accuracy is about agreeing with the real world and the precision of data values.
 It is important to consider the interconnectivity among different dimensions of data quality.
 ISO 25 000 is a standard for products, and it includes various levels of data product quality.
 Ensuring data quality is fit for purpose is crucial and involves considering different perspectives and passing all necessary checks for the chosen dimensions.

 Understanding the Importance of Data Quality for Specific Purposes

-When conducting a study, it's important to determine the specific features and population to be measured, such as in the case of measuring diabetes.
-This is where a cohort comes in handy, as it helps identify the specific population of patients to include in the study.
+When conducting a study, it’s important to determine the specific features and population to be measured, as in the case of measuring diabetes.
+This is where a cohort comes in handy, as it helps identify the specific patient population to include in the study.
 By defining the purpose, the data collection requirements and measurement value set can be determined, which ensures that data quality expectations are met.
 The cohort serves as a system of records, similar to a master data situation, providing necessary information.

-It's crucial to avoid overtraining or overengineering data in machine learning, as this can lead to biased results and poor data quality.
-Instead, data that's fit for purpose should follow the Goldilocks principle - neither too much nor too little.
-Poor data quality can have various negative impacts, such as incorrect decision-making, regulatory submission issues, revenue loss, increased costs, and reputational damage.
+It’s crucial to avoid overtraining or overengineering data in machine learning, as this can lead to biased results and poor data quality.
+Instead, data that’s fit for purpose should follow the Goldilocks principle – neither too much nor too little.
+Poor data quality can have negative impacts, including incorrect decision-making, regulatory submission issues, revenue loss, increased costs, and reputational damage.
 Data quality management is critical in addressing these issues and ensuring data reliability.
 Working with data requires recognising its value and trustworthiness.

 Understanding and Managing Data Quality

-It is a common misconception that data is always accurate, leading to challenges in maintaining data quality.
-Since no organisational business processes are perfect, data quality must be continuously aligned with these processes.
-It is crucial to convince the CIO that data quality is an ongoing program, not a one-time project.
-To effectively manage data quality, updating the culture and adopting a quality mindset is essential.
-A comprehensive methodology such as ISO's data quality framework can be chosen to ensure comprehensive data quality management.
+A comprehensive methodology, such as ISO’s data quality framework, can be chosen to ensure comprehensive data quality management.
 The impact of data architecture, integration, operations, security, and resources on data quality should be understood.
-To identify common causes of data quality problems, 11 causes, such as leadership gaps and system design issues, can be identified.
+11 common causes of data quality problems include leadership gaps and system design issues.
 Prevention, correction, automation, and statistical approaches can improve data quality.
 To understand and analyse data quality, one must familiarise oneself with data profiling tools and their purpose.

 Understanding the Importance of Data Profiling and Data Quality Operations